thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/ce-action-nodes.md

 * **Save attributes only if the value changes** – if enabled, the node first retrieves the current values for the specified attribute keys and then compares them with the incoming values.
   If an attribute is missing, its value has changed, or its data type differs from what’s stored, it is marked for saving.
 If no changes are detected, the node skips the save operation.

+  > **Note**: Avoid concurrent writes of the same attributes because change-detection is not transactional and may produce unexpected results in such cases.

+  > **Note**: If the attribute save is skipped because the value has not changed, the attribute’s last updated timestamp will not be updated.

 * **Send attributes updated notification** – if enabled, and if the attribute scope is not `CLIENT_SCOPE` (i.e., for `SHARED_SCOPE` and `SERVER_SCOPE`), the node puts an [Attributes Updated](/docs/{{docsPrefix}}user-guide/rule-engine-2-0/overview/#predefined-message-types) event to the queue named `Main`.
 * **Force notification to the device** - the node determines whether to notify the device about attribute updates by evaluating the **Force notification to the device** option and the `notifyDevice` property in the incoming message metadata.
 The algorithm is as follows: